 Cut a length of elastic cord for the piece of jewelry that you are making.
 I would cut at least 24″ for a necklace, 8″ for a bracelet, and 2″ for a ring.
 Of course, this can be altered to the size of your child.
 After cutting the cord, let your child begin to string the cereal on the cord.

 I always encourage my daughter to create a pattern, but her favorite is the rainbow ROY G. BIV pattern.

 Continue stringing cereal on the cords until they are full.
-Tie the ends in a knot, then let your kiddo slip on their new jewelry collection and snack away!
+Tie the ends in a knot, and that’s it!

 For more preschooler ideas, see the Handprint the Alphabet Series!